 10. Play “Color Bags”

-Flying with children doesn’t have to mean hours of screen time.
-With some creativity and advance planning, you can keep your munchkins busy for an entire trip while making them think and communicate along the way.
-For more tips for flying with kids, read this.
-If you need some ideas on what snacks to pack, read my post on the best and worst airplane snacks for kids.
-Please leave me a comment and let me know your ideas for screen free ways to pass the time while flying with kids.
-Happy travels!
+Traveling with children doesn’t have to mean hours of screen time.
+With some creativity and advance planning, you can keep your munchkins busy for an entire trip while making them think along the way.
+I know these screen free activities for flying with kids will help your kids have fun without their precious electronics on your next family vacation.